istgaips/invite/views/people.md

   <img src="images/davidg.jpg" alt="" />
 </span>

+David Gonçalves has completed his BSc degree in Information Systems and Computer Engineering at IST.
+Currently he's aiming to attain his MSc degree in the areas of Multimedia Systems (major) and Software Engineering (minor), working under the supervision of Professor Carlos Martinho and Professor Rui Prada on the field of Suggestion of Social Identity Through Visual Clues.

+He is mostly interested in the topics related to game design and development, from concept to implementation.

 David is interested in software engineering, artificial inteligence and building better, faster, smarter systems in general.

 #### Jorge Galvão (IST)
 <span class="logo">